Last Update: June 2018

-1. Formal adoption of biological reference points for the target tuna and mahi stocks and for the key bycatch species (e.g., sharks, billfish), together with harvest control rules for each target tuna and mahi stock.
+1. Formal adoption of biological reference points and harvest control rules for target and key bycatch species (e.g., sharks, billfish).

-2. Mandatory and standardized data collection and observers program with a minimum coverage of 20% of the longline fishing operations to document bycatch and discards of ETP species, including sharks, turtles, and other non-target species.
+2. Mandatory and standardized data collection and observers programs with a minimum coverage of 20 percent of the longline fishing operations, to document bycatch and discards of ETP species, including sharks, turtles, and other non-target species.

-3. Control the fishing mortality to maintain the stocks at or above MSY, or to recover the biomass to desired levels for any overexploited stocks.
+3. Control of fishing mortality to maintain the stocks at or above MSY, or to recover the biomass to desired levels for any overexploited stocks.

 4. Industry-recognized adoption of changes to fishing practices to minimize the bycatch and mortality rates of ETP species, such as those outlined in this document (Best practices in tuna longline fisheries report).

 The SR prioritizes the following fisheries for the initiation of FIPs: